robertapassarelli/ADM-HW5-Group18/README.md

 # ADM Homework 05 - Group #18

-Roberta Passarelli - Giorgio Zannini Quirini
+Roberta Passarelli - Giorgio Zannini Quirini - (Sravya Chowdary)

 Our goal is to analyse the `Wikipedia Hyperlink graph`: we will rank the pages knowing that they belong to a certain category.